* Originally published in December 2016, this post has been edited to reflect this year's event *

-A neighborhood mainstay for almost a decade, West Side Caroling will fill the streets with song once again on Sunday, December 18.
+A neighborhood mainstay for the past decade, West Side Caroling will fill the streets with song once again on Sunday, December 17, 2017.
 Get details here.

 What costs nothing and still brings joy?
 With the holidays fast approaching, Elaine Collins and Mike Ritz got an idea: singing carols, the old school kind that take you door to door.

 Just a few weeks before December of 2008, Collins and Ritz drummed up a plan they hoped would bring neighbors far and wide together with a common purpose: to spread cheer throughout the neighborhood by sharing the gift of song.

 They invited musically talented friend, Glenn Zienowicz, to join them and asked loads of neighbors and friends to gather at Loie Fuller's, not knowing how many would come or what the evening would bring.

 That night some magical things happened.
 50 people showed up.
 Neighbors spontaneously brought out drinks and treats to carolers.
 One family – in an act of kindness that astounded carolers – invited the group into their home where songs continued with piano accompaniment and hot chocolate.

 But for organizer Mike Ritz the standout moment came the first time a doorbell was rung and a family with young children gathered at the door to see what was happening.
 Remembering the picturesque scene, Ritz added, "I think there was even a dog!"
 Ritz, in Santa suit and wielding a megaphone, asked the somewhat-stunned family to pick a song they'd like to hear.
 The kids requested Rudolph the Red-Nosed Reindeer and the carolers broke out in song.

 "This is why we keep doing it every year.
 It's for this moment."